zach-cloud/deep-dungeon-map-solver/docs/Algorithm.md

 The Solving step will remove all nodes except the ones that lead to the end of the dungeon.
 It will also produce a speedwalk to the end of the floor.
-You can assume for simplicity's sake that a Speedwalk is a Stack of directions.
+You can assume for simplicity's sake that a Speedwalk is an in-order list of directions.

 This step assumes you already have a build map, with a known origin and exit room.